 This month, the micro-blogging site has shut down its Instagram Stories-like ‘Fleets’ feature.
 Fleets were disappearing tweets that sat in a row at the top of users’ Twitter handles on smartphones, which expired after 24 hours.

-From August 3, the Twitter users would only see active Spaces which are live audio chat rooms at the top of their timelines, a previous report said.
+From August 3, the Twitter users would only see active Spaces, live audio chat rooms at the top of their timelines, a previous report said.

 During the time that Fleets was available full-fledged, the micro-blogging site had added multiple new features to it, including the possibility of adding GIFs, stickers, change the text color, and more.